 - Static Electricity Monitoring – It takes less than 25 volts of discharge to fry the components within your IT equipment.
 Having a static electricity monitoring system in place will protect your investments from this silent but deadly technology destroyer.

-Carrier Diversity – Although many businesses build relationships with one telecommunications carrier, this is a risky proposal for a data center.
+- Carrier Diversity – Although many businesses build relationships with one telecommunications carrier, this is a risky proposition for a data center.
 Great data centers connect to multiple carriers to reduce and cut downtime due to carrier problems.

 Backup Power Supply

 Data centers and other essential networking infrastructure must have their own backup power supply.
-For businesses who market internationally, nationally or even regionally, the costs of power-caused service and data interruptions is large.
+For businesses that market internationally, nationally or even regionally, the costs of power-caused service and data interruptions are large.
 In today’s 24/7 access environment, customers expect access at all times, even if your company’s power is down.
 From batteries to backup generators, properly planned power back-ups are essential for technology protection.

-Provisions made towards technology protection should also include prevention towards damaging power surges by deploying one Uninterruptible Power Supply (UPS) per workstation.
-While many businesses can survive if each workstation is shut down for a day or so because of power shortages, a power surge can fry hard drives and ruin days or weeks of work, depending upon your business’s back up systems.
+Provisions made towards technology protection should also include the prevention of damaging power surges by deploying one Uninterruptible Power Supply (UPS) per workstation.
+While many businesses can survive if each workstation is shut down for a day or so because of power shortages, a power surge can fry hard drives and ruin days or weeks of work, depending upon your business’s backup systems.